ganeshkbhat/issyntax/README.md

 # issyntax
-check if a item is a syntax in the javascript environment using issyntax
+check if a item is a syntax in the javascript environment using issyntax using the isKeyword function.
+Checks for most inbuilt functions and lexical grammer keywords in javascript environment

 #### USAGE: isKeyword